one-touch-provisioning/otp-gitops/README_new.md

 1. Retrieve the ArgoCD/GitOps URL and admin password and log into the UI

     ```sh
-    oc get route -n openshift-gitops openshift-gitops-cntk-server -o template --template='https://{{.spec.host}}'
+    oc get route -n openshift-gitops openshift-gitops-otp-server -o template --template='https://{{.spec.host}}'

-    # Passsword is not needed if `Log In via OpenShift` is used (default)
+    # Password is not required if using the OpenShift as an authorisation provider
-    oc extract secrets/openshift-gitops-cntk-cluster --keys=admin.password -n openshift-gitops --to=-
+    oc extract secrets/openshift-gitops-otp-cluster --keys=admin.password -n openshift-gitops --to=-
     ```

 2. The resources required to be deployed for this pattern have been pre-selected.
 However, you can review and modify the resources deployed by editing the following.

-     ```sh
+     ```yaml
      0-bootstrap/hub/1-infra/kustomization.yaml
      0-bootstrap/hub/2-services/kustomization.yaml
      0-bootstrap/hub/3-policies/kustomization.yaml